denny/ShinyCMS-ruby/docs/Developers/Roadmap.md

 list but not yet started in this version of the CMS, please have a quick chat with me first (and I'll probably say "Great, thanks!")

-For more information, you can look the [project progress docs](Progress.md).
+For more information, you can look at the [project progress docs](Progress.md).